seeu-inspace/easyg/README.md

-base64 -d < input-file > output-file                  Base64 decodes input file and outputs a Base64 decoded file called output-file. touch -r ref-file new-file                            Creates a new file using the timestamp data from the reference file, drop the -r to simply create a file. rm -rf                                                Remove files and directories without prompting for confirmation.
+base64 -d < input-file > output-file                  Base64 decodes input file and outputs a Base64 decoded file called output-file. touch -r ref-file new-file                            Creates a new file using the timestamp data from the reference file, drop the -r to simply create a file. rm -rf                                                Remove files and directories without prompting for confirmation. mkdir -p pt/{recon,exploit,report}                    This command will create a directory pt and inside of it the directories recon, exploit and report. ls /etc/apache2/wwwold/*.conf                         Display files with certain criteria. ls -a                                                 -a option is used to display all files. ls -1                                                 Display each file in a single line. ls -l                                                 Shows detailed information about the files and directories in a directory. pwd                                                   Print the current directory. cd ~                                                  Return to the home directory.
 ```

 **Misc Commands**